We’re passionate about getting more people on bikes.

 - The protection and preservation of the environment for the public benefit by saving bicycles from landfill, the promotion of bicycle re-use and recycling

 We have a team of 40+ volunteers supporting us and being supported.
 Many of our volunteers are just looking to give something back, but some also have some additional support needs.
 We’re focusing on supporting veterans, refugees and people seeking asylum and under 18’s at present.
-All volunteers are welcomed, trained, supported and provided with a place where their contributions are valued.
+All volunteers are welcomed, provided with a place where their contributions are valued.
 Volunteers receive training in cycle maintenance and are supported to work as part of a team including communicating, negotiating, taking responsibility, and demonstrating self-motivation.
 All of these are key employability skills.
 The majority of our staff team started out as volunteers, and we’re proud of our record of former volunteers who now have paid jobs in other organisations as well.

 Find more about how to become a Volunteer.

 We work with several partners on a regular basis; these relationships help both parties to achieve more.

 Key Enterprises: We send excess bikes to who support adults with learning disabilities, mental health conditions and brain injuries.

 FODI: We send excess bikes to Friends of the Drop in for Asylum Seekers for their bike projects which helps asylum seekers access bikes.

 Deerbolt Prison: We also send bikes to Deerbolt Prison.
 These bikes are refurbished by young offenders, providing them with skills which they can use upon release.